 If you would like to volunteer for our club, but don’t know where you might fit in check out the opportunities below:

 A monitor is an important member of the Computer Club operation.
 No activity can proceed in the facilities without the presence of a monitor on duty.
 Club members are encouraged to consider volunteering to become monitors.
-Training is offered as a scheduled for a one-hour, one-on-on session with an instructor.
+Training is offered as a scheduled for a one-hour, one-on-one session with an instructor.

 Monitors are club members who volunteer to monitor in the Open Room at the Computer Club facilities.
 Our main function is to welcome members who come into the room and give them directions when requested.
 There are no technical skills required to become a monitor.
 Most members who come to the room are there to use the computers and other devices.
 If a member should need assistance the monitor may be able to help but monitors only offer help to the level of their knowledge.
-The monitor usually directs the member to the club website where there are calendars for scheduled classes; help sessions, professional help and other services.
+The monitor usually directs the member to the club website where there are calendars for scheduled classes; help sessions, professional help, and other services.
 The professionals are suggested only and have no vested relationship with the Computer Club.
 Their work is independent of the club where fees are applicable from the technician for their services.

 The Open Room Calendar is available to the monitor for selecting a date and time that is convenient for the monitor.
 The most important time to volunteer is when there are classes in the classroom and during help sessions.
-Monitors are given open access to the open room anytime of the day or night.
+Monitors are given open access to the open room any time of the day or night.
 We ask that monitors volunteer a minimum of three hours per month.

 Please reply to firstname.lastname@example.org if you have an interest in becoming a monitor.
 If interested, we will contact you to arrange for a training session.